MicrosoftDocs/architecture-center/docs/industries/telecommunications/carrier-grade-content.md

 ## Workload design

-The application is part of the stamp is immutable.
+The application is part of the stamp and is therefore immutable.
 Application service instances (SIs) deliver the actual application function.
 Any application SI can serve a client request.
 They're deployed and monitored by the management service.

-### Resiliency considerations
+##### Resiliency considerations

 The services are implemented as microservices, containerized in a regional AKS cluster.
 The microservice pattern allows for separation of processing elements and state so that failure in one component doesn't affect others.
 The application is stateless and long-living state is stored in an external database.

 To build redundancy, SIs are deployed in multiple Availability Zones and regions in an active-active model.

-The components within each SI use a fate-sharing model, which simplifies logic flows and connection paths by removing the need for special case code to handle partial failure conditions.
+The components within each SI use a fate-sharing model, which simplifies logic flows and connection paths by removing the need for special-case code to handle partial failure conditions.

-### Monitoring
+##### Monitoring

 This implementation has a health model in place to make sure client requests aren't sent to unhealthy instances.
 The management service probes the application SIs at regular intervals and maintains a health status.
 If the health state of a particular SI is degraded, the management service stops responding to the polling request and traffic isn't routed to that instance.